Roaring 21

 Is Card Counting Illegal?
 Is counting cards illegal?

 Before answering “is counting cards illegal”, Counting Edge must state up front that we are not attorneys, and in no way is the information presented on this website to be construed as legal advice.
 If you find yourself in a legal matter arising from your card counting activities, you should seek the advice of an attorney who is experienced in gambling law.
+Answering the question Is card counting illegal? is somewhat difficult, but the most appropriate answer at this moment in time is: as long as a card counter is only using his intellect and nothing of a mechanical nature to count cards, the act of card counting is not illegal.

 The defining line thus far has been the use of any type of computer or mechanical device to assist in counting cards.
 Using a device most definitely is illegal according to the courts.
 Some professional players have been caught using wearable computers and prosecuted with success.